PRODUCERS | PERFORMERS | PURVEYORS | PREACHERS

 through a perfectly subtle darkness, imagined to a sound that connects with the listener in more than just the audible sense."

-The first single from the incoming album, 'Feather Jesus' was shared earlier than expected due to an overwhelming response from people around the world after hearing the song on Fox’s hit show Lucifer.
+The first single to be premiered from the album was 'Feather Jesus’, the track was released earlier than expected due to an overwhelming response from people around the world after hearing the song on Fox’s hit show Lucifer.

-'This is the first track to be taken from our new album, which is a departure from our debut, it's a more organic, human work’.
-'Feather Jesus' is about death & loss and how people cope, celebrate and even embrace it’.
+’The overwhelming reaction to the song was wonderful; we wanted to release it early as a ‘Thank You'.
+'Feather Jesus’ is about death & loss and how people cope, celebrate and even embrace it’.

 ‘Dialectik' features their debut single, ‘Sunshine’ that came with three distinct remixes from the likes of Jazzanova’s Alexander Barck & Comixxx, LA’s Thirftworks and Netherlands Julien Mier.
-This was followed by 2nd single, ‘Kelby’, accompanied by a stunning video titled, ‘Chase’, from director Lily Baldwin and starring model Edie Charles
+This was followed by 2nd single, ‘Kelby’, accompanied by a stunning video titled, ‘Chase’, from director Lily Baldwin and starring model Edie Charles.
+The band recently featured on Berlin artist Robot Koch’s haunting track, ‘Spine released on Monkeytown Records.
+They recently re-worked his new track, ‘Heart as a River’, out now